 Empowers himself to enact any measure he deems necessary to deal with a ‘threat’ to Egypt’s ‘revolution’

-The powers are supposed to be temporary — until a new
+The powers are supposed to be temporary — until a new constitution is adopted and new parliamentary polls take place

-Morsi’s aides say the steps will help in speeding up a protracted transition process that has been hindered
+Morsi’s aides say the steps will help in speeding up a protracted transition process that has been hindered by legal obstacles

 But his critics say the decree puts Morsi in the same category as Mubarak, who argued his autocratic powers were necessary to shepherd Egypt to a new democratic future